St. Charles Parish Profile

 4-H Youth Development

 The St. Charles Parish 4-H Youth Development Program enables youth to gain important life skills through participation in age-appropriate experiential learning programs conducted in school, community, and other 4-H club enrichment opportunities.
-In 2024, the St. Charles Parish 4-H program focused on teaching youth about healthy living, leadership development, and outdoor skills education through hands-on lessons and workshops.
-Over 1500 youth gained knowledge, experience, and mastered skills in STEM, civic engagement, and healthy living parish-wide education and contributed their hands to larger service to help over 100+ families in the community through service-learning and community service projects.
+In 2025, the St. Charles Parish 4-H program focused on teaching youth about healthy living, civic engagement, and STEM education through hands-on lessons and workshops.
+Over 1500 youth gained knowledge, experience, and mastered skills through parish-wide education and contributed their hands to larger service to help over 100+ families in the community through service-learning and community service projects.

 Agriculture & Natural Resources

-St. Charles Parish Agricultural outputs include sugarcane, soybeans, commercial vegetables, home gardens, beef cattle, aquaculture, and fisheries.
-The St. Charles Parish Agriculture and Natural Resources Program provides research-based recommendations through seminars, demonstrations, workshops, farm and home visits, and electronic and printed extension publications.
-These outreach efforts help residents achieve their economic and aesthetic goals on farms and home gardens and landscapes while conserving the parish's abundant natural resources.
-Efforts through the River Region Master Gardener Volunteer Association help further promote best management practices throughout the parish by maintaining school and demonstration gardens, hosting community events, answering questions, and providing LSU AgCenter publications at the German Coast Farmer's Market.
+St. Charles Parish agricultural outputs include sugarcane, soybeans, commercial vegetables, home gardens, beef cattle, aquaculture, and fisheries.
+The St. Charles Parish ANR Program provides research-based recommendations through seminars, demonstrations, workshops, farm and home visits, and Extension publications.
+In 2025, we reached 3,000+ residents to help achieve their economic and aesthetic goals on farms, in home gardens, and landscapes while conserving the parish's abundant natural resources.
+River Region Master Gardener Volunteer Program efforts help further promote best management practices by maintaining school and demonstration gardens, hosting community events, answering questions, and providing LSU AgCenter publications at the German Coast Farmer's Market.

 • 5,500 youth